kubeflow/website/content/docs/other-guides/kustomize.md

   * You can modify these configurations to customize your infrastructure.

 * **kustomize** is a directory that contains Kubeflow application manifests.
-  In other words, it contains the kustomize packages for the Kubeflow applications that are included in your deployment.
+  That is, the directory contains the kustomize packages for the Kubeflow applications that are included in your deployment.

   * The directory is created when you run `kfctl generate`.